DacianS15/martins-lab.github.io/_pages/research.md

 <h3>Neurotechnology</h3>

 <p>
-The Martin Research Lab uses neurotechnology to investigate the relationship between brain function and cognition and to explore whether cognitive processes can be experimentally measured or modulated.
+Martin's Research Lab uses neurotechnology to investigate the relationship between brain function and cognition and to explore whether cognitive processes can be experimentally measured or modulated.
 </p>

 <p>Methods and technologies used across the lab include:</p>